 This section must be completed and submitted annually.
-The Older Americans Act Reauthorization Act of 2016 designates legal assistance as a priority service under Title III B [42 USC §3026(a)(2)] 12 CDA developed California Statewide Guidelines for Legal Assistance (Guidelines), which are to be used as best practices by CDA, AAAs and LSPs in the contracting and monitoring processes for legal services, and located at: https://aging.ca.gov/Providers_and_Partners/Legal_Services/#pp-gg
+The Older Americans Act Reauthorization Act of 2016 designates legal assistance as a priority service under Title III B [42 USC §3026(a)(2)] 12 CDA developed California Statewide Guidelines for Legal Assistance (Guidelines), which are to be used as best practices by CDA, AAAs and LSPs in the contracting and monitoring processes for legal services, and located at: https://aging.ca.gov/Providers and Partners/Legal Services/#pp-gg

-- 1. Specific to Legal Services, what is your AAA's Mission Statement or Purpose Statement?
-Statement must include Title IIIB requirements: - For the provision of Legal Services, the AAA contracts withContra Costa Senior Legal Services (CCSLS).
-The mission is to ensure justice, dignity, health, security, maximum autonomy and independence to older residents of Contra Costa, with a particular emphasis on those with the greatest economic and social need.
-They provide free legal advice, representation and education to elderly residents of Contra Costa County.
-The most urgent objective is to resolve legal problems that are adversely affecting basic needs of the elderly such as food, shelter, health care, and freedom from physical, psychological or economic abuse. - 2.
-Based on your local needs assessment, what percentage of Title IIIB funding is allocated to Legal Services?
-Discuss: - 11 % of adequate proportion of Title IIIB funding is directed to Legal Services. - 3.
+- 1. Based on your local needs assessment, what percentage of Title IIIB funding is allocated to Legal Services?
+Discuss: - 11 % of adequate proportion of Title IIIB funding is directed to Legal Services. - 2.
 Specific to Legal Services, has there been a change in your local needs in the past four years?
-If so, please identify the change (include whether the change affected the level of funding and the difference in funding levels in the past four years). - Yes, there has been a 10% increase in clients seen in the past 4 years, it does not account for the number ofpeople turned away either because the matter is not one that they could have helped them with or because of the lack of capacity of the organization to provide services.
-There was an increase in the level of funding for IIIB legal services.
-Approximately 27% of cases are housing related, primarily landlord/tenant disputes and eviction defense. - Since March 2020, the Contra Costa Senior Legal Services (CCSLS) had to wrestle with the impact of the Coronavirus pandemic as well as dealing with the court closures.
-CCSLS successfully pivoted to remote work and had to assume new costs in order to enable staff attorneys to access proprietary database system remotely while keeping the clients' confidential data secure.
-The organization embraced tech tools to facilitate work across the organization, such as using Microsoft Teams to manage projects and Zoom to hold weekly staff meeting.
-They implemented special cleaning protocols and social distancing strategies once it was appropriate to open the offices and meet with clients on a limited basis.
-Prior to the pandemic, legal clinics were held at various senior centers around the county, with several volunteer attorneys meeting with multiple senior clients in one big room.
-With the closure of the senior centers, CCSLS shifted to offering virtual clinics telephonically or through videoconferencing.
-This has proven challenging, as many clients do not have access to technology or the comfort level to use the online tools to take up this opportunity.
-As a result, CCSLS are serving fewer seniors.
-The pivot to remote work resulted in added expenses (e.g. remote secure access to client database, ongoing special cleaning, increased support staff hours, etc.) that may not be covered by the contract.

-- The uncertainty and continued threat of the pandemic challenged the program this past year.
+If so, please identify the change (include whether the change affected the level of funding and the difference in funding levels in the past four years). - Prior to the COVID-19 pandemic, there was a steady increase in clients seen (over 10% increase in the four years pre-pandemic).
+Housing matters have increased.
+Approximately 40% of cases are housing related, up from 27%, primarily landlord/tenant disputes and eviction defense.
+Prior to the Omicron outbreak of the Coronavirus, the most urgent trends concerned threats to housingand economic stability.
+These issues are likely to become even more pronounced in the wake of the health crisis affecting our community. - With the closure of the senior centers, the legal services provider shifted to offering virtual clinics telephonically or through videoconferencing.
+This has proven challenging, as many clients do not have accessto technology or the comfort level to use the online tools to take up this opportunity.
+As a result, the provider is serving fewer seniors at clinics, although the number of clients assisted directly remained stable.
+The pivot to remote work resulted in added expenses (e.g. remote secure access to client database, ongoing special cleaning, transcription of voice messages, increasedsupport staff hours) that may not be covered by the contract. - The uncertainty and continued threat of the pandemic challenged the program this past year.
 As cases started to decrease in the summer of 2021, Legal Services cautiously and modestly re-opened services for in-person appointments, then a new surge hit in the winter and forced the program to retreat back to remote work.
 Legal clinics at senior centers halted once again.
 The pandemic resulted in increased expenses for the organization, including higher cleaning costs, IT expenses to support remote work, salary increases to stay competitive as an employer, etc. The provider worked diligently in raising funds to cover these additional costs, including conducting a Spring Peer to Peer Fundraiser, a Giving Tuesday Campaign, and a Year End Appeal.
-The provider also increased their grant writing efforts to support the program. - 4.
-Specific to Legal Services, does the AAA's contract/agreement with the Legal Services Provider(s) (LSPs) specify that the LSPs are expected to use the California Statewide Guidelines in the provision of OAA legal services?
+The provider also increased their grant writing efforts to support the program.

+3. Specific to Legal Services, does the AAA's contract/agreement with the Legal Services Provider(s) (LSPs) specify that the LSPs are expected to use the California Statewide Guidelines in the provision of OAA legal services?

-Yes, the agreement does includeexpectations to use the California Statewide Guidelines in the provision of OAA legal services.
+Yes, the agreement includes expectations to use the California Statewide Guidelines in the provision of OAA legal services.

-- 5. Does the AAA collaborate with the Legal Services Provider(s) to jointly establish specific priorities issues for legal services?
+- 4. Does the AAA collaborate with the Legal Services Provider(s) to jointly establish specific priorities issues for legal services?
 If so what are the top four (4) priority legal issues in your PSA?

 - Prevention of Elder Abuse

 - Housing Preservation

 - Access to Benefits

 - Access to health care

-- 6. Specific to Legal Services, does the AAA collaborate with the Legal Services Provider(s) to jointly identify the target population?
-If so, what is the targeted senior population in your PSA AND what mechanism is used for reaching the target population?
-Discuss:
+- 5. Specific to Legal Services, does the AAA collaborate with the Legal Services Provider(s) to jointly identify the target population?
+Yes/No, Discuss: